akvo/akvo-flow-services/README.md

-# Akvo FLOW Reports
+# Akvo FLOW Services

 An HTTP layer on top of the existing Akvo FLOW applet functionality for:

-* generating reports
+* Generating reports
-* importing data
+* Importing data

 Please read the [installation](doc/InstallationNotes.md) and [deployment](doc/DeploymentNotes.md) notes.